The Claude API feature that cut my AI costs by 80% overnight

 Published March 31, 20267 min read

-I was building an internal code review tool powered by Claude when our monthly Anthropic bill crossed a threshold that made my engineering manager raise an eyebrow.
-We were sending the same 50,000-token system prompt — our coding standards doc, architecture guide, and team conventions — with every single API call.
-I knew this felt wasteful, but I assumed that was just how LLM APIs worked.
-Then I found two words in the Anthropic docs that changed everything: cache_control.
+I was building an internal code review tool on top of Claude when our monthly Anthropic bill crossed a threshold that made my engineering manager raise an eyebrow.
+We were sending the same 50,000-token system prompt on every API call: our coding standards doc, architecture guide, and team conventions.
+I suspected this was wasteful and assumed that's just how LLM APIs worked.

-When you build with the Claude API, the natural pattern is straightforward: every call gets the full context.
+When you build with the Claude API, the natural pattern is: every call gets the full context.
 System prompt, few-shot examples, relevant documentation, then the actual user question at the end.

 This works.
 The results are good.
-But if your system prompt is large — and in real production AI tools, it always is — you're paying full price for every single token on every single call, even when 95% of the content hasn't changed between requests.
+The problem is that real production system prompts get large, and you're paying full price on every token on every call, even when 95% of the content hasn't changed between requests.

-For a code review tool that runs on every PR, this adds up fast.
+For a code review tool that runs on every PR, it adds up fast.
 Our system prompt was around 50k tokens.
-At Claude Sonnet's pricing, that's roughly $0.15 per review just for input tokens.
-With 200 PRs per week, that's $30 a week in context overhead — before any actual reasoning happens.
+At Claude Sonnet's pricing, that's roughly $0.15 per review in input tokens alone.
+200 PRs per week works out to about $30 a week in context overhead before any actual reasoning happens.

 Anthropic's prompt caching lets you mark specific blocks of your prompt as cacheable.
 The first time you send a request, Claude stores those blocks server-side.
-On subsequent calls, if the cached content matches, Claude retrieves it from cache instead of reprocessing it — at roughly 10% of the original token cost.
+On subsequent calls, if the cached content matches, Claude pulls it from cache instead of reprocessing it, at roughly 10% of the original token cost.

-The API is refreshingly simple.
+The API is almost embarrassingly simple.
 You add a cache_control key to any content block:

 typescript